HomeGuidesAPI ReferenceChangelog

 Run an Account Cost Calculation to Match a Bill

 Typically, steps 1 and 3 take longer when provisioning a site (e.g. the first bill) than they do for subsequent bills.
 If you are matching multiple bills at once, we recommend doing them in chronological order.
+Once you have a good understanding of the specific rate criteria values for your customer, you can set these values on the Account to make this process more efficient for future requests.

-Select the Correct Tariff
+Select the correct tariff

-POST /rest/v1/accounts/pid/{{YOUR_PROVIDER_ACCOUNT_ID}}/calculate/
+POST /rest/v1/accounts/pid/{providerAccountId}/calculate/

 {